 With a bonus package to sweeten the deal, all customers can benefit from a 3% commission rate on all markets.

-It is not very common to get surprising bonus offers at betting exchanges.
-At least we’re not used to it.
-Betdaq do have some very interesting ones however.
-If you are based in any part of the World apart from the UK and Ireland you benefit from €200 in free bets.
+It is not very common to get surprising bonus offers at betting exchanges - at least we’re not used to it.
+Betdaq do have some very interesting ones though.
+If you are based in any part of the world apart from the UK and Ireland you benefit from €200 in free bets.
 Otherwise you will get a €30 guarantee on your first bet, which means that if you lose the first bet you place it will be refunded.
 The bet must be of €30 or more.

 Remember to input the appropriate promotional codes at registration for each of the sign up bonuses.
 ALLBDQ03 is the promotional code for the €200 bonus and ALLBDQ04 is the valid sequence you should enter on registration for the €30 bonus.

 It is a very similar layout to the one we are used to at Betfair.
 The colours are different but the menus are on the left, market explanations and rules on the right.
 At the centre of the screen you will get the all too familiar ‘back’ and ‘lay’ squares showing odds and stake as bets get matched and new ones offered.
 A difference you will notice is a big ‘M’ thrown in there, that’s the Multiple sign and we will talk about that later.

 What we really are after though is not the looks.
 We are not that superficial.
 What we want is, erm, a bigger payout.
 So do Betdaq offer us a better deal moneywise?
 Let’s find out in the next section.